Uniting Auroral Researchers, Astronauts,

 Astronaut and filmmaker Jannicke Mikkelsen will bring state of the art photographic equipment with her on the spaceflight.
 Dr Katie Herlingshaw researches light emissions that look like aurora but of which the causes are not yet understood.
 Both women live in the world's northernmost town Longyearbyen, Svalbard, Arctic Norway.
 They hatched up a plan for Fram2 to gather data to learn more about the aurora-like phenomena and to what extent they can affect satellite communication and drag.

-Fram2 is set to launch not earlier than late 2024 – meaning the crew is likely launched into orbit at the peak of the Sun’s 11-year cycle.
+Fram2 is set to launch Tue Apr 1, 2025 03:47 GMT+2 – meaning the crew is likely launched into orbit at the peak of the Sun’s 11-year cycle.
 There have already been spectacular auroral displays this year, where aurora has been photographed by the public with cameras and smartphones over widespread regions in both the northern and southern polar regions.
 This growing network of observers holds significant potential for scientific research, provided that the images are accurately time-stamped, geolocated, and shared on online scientific platform.

 A citizen scientist is someone from the public who collects and analyzes data related to the natural world.
 Anyone can become a citizen scientist!
 If you’re interested in auroras or photography and want to learn more about how auroras work and how to capture them on camera, we’ve got resources for you.
 Our goal is to engage existing citizen scientists and inspire new ones to join our project.
 You don’t need a fancy, expensive camera—just a camera phone and a bit of curiosity will do!